POSTDOC POSITION ON SYNONYMOUS MUTATIONS IN CANCER

 - You have a strong knowledge of cancer biology, molecular biology and genetics.

-- Apart from being a true team player, the candidate is expected to exhibit a high degree of independence, to have a problem-solving attitude and have strong analytical and technical abilities in addition to excellent communication and presentation skills.
+- Apart from being a true team player, you exhibit a high degree of independence, have a problem-solving attitude and have strong analytical and technical abilities in addition to excellent communication and presentation skills.